hartmanbfl/transcript-translate-server/README.md

 - **DEBABEL_CLIENT_APP**: The URL of the client web app.
 This is used for generating the QR code automatically.
 - **SERVICE_TIMEOUT**: The amount of time in minutes before the transcription/translation service automatically turns off.
 This is to avoid the possibility of running unintentionally for a long period of time and costing money.

+### Configuring the church logo
+The church logo can now also be configured either in the .env file, or by simply adding a key/value pair to Render environment variables.
+Here are the steps for adding it:
+1. Download a PNG or JPEG version of the church logo and generate a Base 64 date string
+    - This can be done via internet tools such as base64-image.com
+    - Once the image is converted to Base 64, copy the full string (it will start with `data:immage`)
+2. Create the environment variable
+    - Go to the server project in Render and click on `Environment`
+    - In the Environment Variables section, add the Key `CHURCH_LOGO_BASE64` and copy the Base 64 string into the Value field.
+    - Click `Save Changes` and wait for the server to redeploy
+3. Alternatively, you could add `CHURCH_LOGO_BASE64=...` to the .env Secret File

 ## Running the Server
 - Navigate the the URL created by Render (typically https://\<render-project-name\>.onrender.com)